 | College Official/Employee || Includes all College employees, including Campus Safety and Security officers, faculty, staff and administration, who are acting on behalf of the College.
-Also includes employees of Onondaga Community College Housing Development Corporation (OCCHDC), Onondaga Community College Association and employees of Vendors/Contractors acting within the scope of their contracted services to the College. |
+Also includes employees of Onondaga Community College Housing Development Corporation (OCCHDC), Onondaga Community College Association, Onondaga Enterprises, Inc., and employees of Vendors/Contractors acting within the scope of their contracted services to the College. |

-| College Facilities || Includes all land, buildings and property in the possession of or owned, used, or controlled by the College and/or its affiliated entities and/or Vendors/Contractors for College purposes.
-This term includes but is not limited to the Residence Halls, OCC North, JOBSplus! and other locations where Onondaga Community College courses and services are offered. |
+| College Facilities || Includes all land, buildings and property owned, operated, or controlled by the College and/or its affiliated organizations and/or Vendors/Contractors for College purposes.
+This term includes but is not limited to the Residence Halls, OCC North Site, JOBSplus! and other locations where Onondaga Community College courses, programs, or services are offered. |

 | Hazing || An intentional or reckless act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
-The express or implied Consent of the victim will not be a defense.
+The express or implied consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of College Policy. |

 | Minor || Any person who is under the age of 18. |

-| Parent || A parent of a Student which includes a natural parent, an adoptive parent, a guardian, or an individual acting as a parent in the absence of a parent or a guardian. |
+| Parent || A parent of a student which includes a natural parent, an adoptive parent, a guardian, or an individual acting as a parent in the absence of a parent or a guardian. |

 | Student || Includes all persons enrolled in or auditing courses, either full-time or part-time, from the time of initial enrollment through the actual awarding of a degree, including the time before classes begin, during the academic year, after classes end, and during periods between terms of actual enrollment. |

-| Student Disciplinary Committee (SDC)/Peer Review Board (PRB) || Members of the Student Disciplinary Committee and the Peer Review Board include campus administrators, faculty, staff and students trained in judicial process and appointed pursuant to a procedure established by the College. |
+| Student Disciplinary Committee (SDC)/Peer Review Board (PRB) || Members of the Student Disciplinary Committee and the Peer Review Board include campus administrators, faculty, staff and students trained in the student conduct process and appointed pursuant to a procedure established by the College. |